Frankusa/Algorithms-Robert-Sedgewick/README.md

 # Algorithms-Robert-Sedgewick
-my files of Programming Assignments for Algorithms by Robert Sedgewick at coursera.org 2015
+my code files for Programming Assignments
+Algorithms by Robert Sedgewick at coursera.org 2015